Fidelity vs. Vanguard

 Fidelity is happy to offer one-stop shopping, even if it means sharing assets and fees with competitors.
 Vanguard has only entered the fray in large measure in reaction to market forces.
 For many years, Vanguard’s goal was for investors to invest in Vanguard funds and never trade—but Vanguard changed to openly courting traders by adding nearly 2,000 commission-free ETFs from competitors to its brokerage platform in 2018.
 Fidelity took this approach years earlier.

 - Innovation: Fidelity is a new product innovator.
 It was the first to offer sector funds, ETFs and asset management services.
-Vanguard, on the other hand, tends to be more cautious about moving into new markets.
-It’s only since John Bogle stepped down as Chairman that Vanguard made its entry into ETFs, one of the fastest growing segments of the financial services industry.
+While it was visionary in creating the index fund, Vanguard, on the other hand, tends to be more cautious about moving into new markets.
+It’s only when Founder John Bogle stepped down as chairman that Vanguard made its entry into ETFs, one of the fastest growing segments of the financial services industry.
 While Vanguard may be more progressive now than any other time in its history, its cost-conscious culture ensures that it will never be the early-adopter that Fidelity is.

 Snapshot: Fidelity Investments

-With $2.5 trillion under management and more than 500 funds, Fidelity Investments is one of the largest mutual fund companies in the world.
+With nearly $4 trillion under management and more than 500 funds, Fidelity Investments is one of the largest mutual fund companies in the world.
 The old-line Boston firm also ranks as the top provider of workplace retirement savings plans and the number two discount broker.

 Traditionally, Fidelity’s success has been built on active management and top-performing stock mutual funds.
-With well-known investment stars like Peter Lynch handily outperforming their benchmarks over long periods of time, it’s no wonder Fidelity is considered the 800-pound gorilla of the investing world.
+With a history of well-known investment stars outperforming their benchmarks over long periods of time, it’s no wonder Fidelity is considered the 800-pound gorilla of the active investing world.
 With size comes additional benefits.
-Due to the volume of transactions they make, Fidelity managers and traders are often given preferential pricing and access to the best private placements and IPO’s.
+Due to the volume of transactions they make, Fidelity managers and traders are often given preferential pricing and access to the best private placements and IPOs.

 But Fidelity’s success can be attributed to more than just excellent investment performance.
 Its competitive, individualistic culture has cultivated many successful “homegrown” portfolio managers who share ideas and resources but invest independently of their colleagues.
-Also, Fidelity’s commitment to technology and product development has created state-of-the-art customer service systems and frequent new product introductions, such as its highly rated mobile app and its lineup of actively managed factor ETFs.
+Also, Fidelity’s commitment to technology and product development has created state-of-the-art customer service systems and frequent new product introductions.

 Why Fidelity Funds?